sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 - you have to pause the VM before closing the lid
 - changing brightness/volume/etc requires you to get out of the VM (moving the mouse cursor at the top center to collapse the "Leave fullscreen" menu is enough)
 - AFAIK multi screen is still not yet available inside a VM, if you must present something on a projector, you have to mirror your host and project your VM
+- but the lack of dual screen is not too annoying given my i3 workspaces and keyboard shortcuts, I'm more efficient on one screen in this setup that I ever was on a dual screen in Gnome
 - most audio/video applications perform poorly: video conference, Discord, VLC
 - don't expect to play games inside a VM
 - when resuming the VM, the clock is not syncing automatically